What is Neurofibromatosis

 Chair and founder

 Karen is the mother of two grown up sons, the eldest has Neurofibromatosis.
-Watching her son go through school, college and life in general led her to working over the last twenty years in the Nf world trying to make a difference.
+Watching her son go through school, college and life in general inspired her to get involved.
+She has now spent over twenty years in the Nf world trying to make a difference.

-Her hopes for the future are for every child with Nf to reach their full potential both educationally and socially and to be able traces the health care necessary for their lives to be as pain free as possible.
+Her hopes for the future are that every child with Nf can reach their full potential, both educationally and socially, and to be able to access the healthcare necessary to live a life that’s as pain free as possible.

 Janice comes from a three generation family with Neurofibromatosis.
 She has the condition herself as do her two daughters.

-Her oldest daughter is 19 and works for Starbuck whilst saving to go travelling and is hoping to do some voluntary work abroad.
-Her younger daughter is 17 and hoping to pursue a career in child care supporting children with additional needs.
-Janice herself works for a bakery as an accounts clerk.
+Janice’s oldest daughter works for Starbucks as she saves to go travelling abroad, where she hopes to do some voluntary work.
+Her younger daughter (currently 17) hopes to pursue a career in childcare – supporting children with additional needs.
+By day, Janice works for a bakery as an accounts clerk.

 Child Protection officer

-Being diagnosed with Neurofibromatosis himself, at age 10, he ist a passionate advocate for the charity and neurofibromatosis awareness.
+Diagnosed with Neurofibromatosis at the age of 10, Andy is a passionate advocate for the charity and in raising awareness of Neurofibromatosis.